-What at first seemed like a win-win deal-hackers got to work on the best projects, giving the lab first look at many of the newest computer technologies coming down the pike-soon revealed itself as a Faustian bargain.
-The more time hackers devoted to cutting-edge commercial projects, the less time they had to devote to general maintenance on the lab's baroque software infrastructure.
-Soon, companies began hiring away hackers outright in an attempt to monopolize their time and attention.
-With fewer hackers to mind the shop, programs and machines took longer to fix.
+With few hackers left to mind the shop, programs and machines took longer to fix - or were not fixed at all.
 Even worse, Stallman says, the lab began to undergo a "demographic change."
-The hackers who had once formed a vocal minority within the AI Lab were losing membership while "the professors and the students who didn't really love the [PDP-10] were just as numerous as before."
+The hackers who had once formed a vocal minority within the AI Lab were almost gone while "the professors and the students who didn't really love the [PDP-10] were just as numerous as before."

-The breaking point came in 1982.
-That was the year the lab's administration decided to upgrade its main computer, the PDP-10.
-Digital, the corporation that manufactured the PDP-10, had discontinued the line.
-Although the company still offered a high-powered mainframe, dubbed the KL-10, the new machine required a drastic rewrite or "port" of ITS if hackers wanted to continue running the same operating system.
+In 1982, the AI Lab received the replacement for its main computer, the PDP-10, which was over 12 years old.
+Digital's current model, the Decsystem 20, was compatible for user programs but would have required a drastic rewrite or "port" of ITS if hackers wanted to continue running the same operating system.
 Fearful that the lab had lost its critical mass of in-house programming talent, AI Lab faculty members pressed for Twenex, a commercial operating system developed by Digital.
 Outnumbered, the hackers had no choice but to comply.

-"Without hackers to maintain the system, [faculty members] said, 'We're going to have a disaster; we must have commercial software," Stallman would recall a few years later.
+"Without hackers to maintain the system, [faculty members] said, 'We're going to have a disaster; we must have commercial software,'" Stallman would recall a few years later.
 "They said, 'We can expect the company to maintain it.'
 It proved that they were utterly wrong, but that's what they did."

 At first, hackers viewed the Twenex system as yet another authoritarian symbol begging to be subverted.
 The system's name itself was a protest.
-Officially dubbed TOPS-20 by DEC, it was a successor to TOPS-10, a commercial operating system DEC marketed for the PDP-10.
-Bolt Beranek Newman had deveoped an improved version, dubbed Tenex, which TOPS-20 drew upon.
+Officially dubbed TOPS-20 by DEC, it was named as a successor to TOPS-10, a proprietary operating system DEC distributed for the PDP-10.
+But TOPS-20 was not based on TOPS-10.
+It was derived from the Tenex system which Bolt Beranek Newman had developed for the PDP-10.
 Stallman, the hacker who coined the Twenex term, says he came up with the name as a way to avoid using the TOPS-20 name.
 "The system was far from tops, so there was no way I was going to call it that," Stallman recalls.
 "So I decided to insert a 'w' in the Tenex name and call it Twenex."

+PDP-10 processor with KL-10 (a PDP-10 similar to that of the AI Lab), Stanford Artificial Intelligence Laboratory, 1979.

 The machine that ran the Twenex/TOPS-20 system had its own derisive nickname: Oz.
 According to one hacker legend, the machine got its nickname because it required a smaller PDP-11 machine to power its terminal.
 One hacker, upon viewing the KL-10-PDP-11 setup for the first time, likened it to the wizard's bombastic onscreen introduction in the Wizard of Oz.
 "I am the great and powerful Oz," the hacker intoned.
 "Pay no attention to the PDP-11 behind that console."